top of page

 • It is a fermented grain spirit.

-• According to the American Bourbon Association, in order to be classified as bourbon, a whiskey needs to be distilled from a mixture of grains, or mash, that is made up of at least 51% corn.
+• In order to be classified as bourbon, a whiskey needs to be distilled from a mixture of grains, or mash, that is made up of at least 51% corn.
 It is this corn that gives bourbon it's sweet flavour.

 • The mash must be distilled to no more than 160 proof (80% abv).